 This set of 100 green crescent-shaped paper symbols represents prepositions in the Montessori grammar system.
 The distinctive bridge-like shape helps children visualize how prepositions connect words and show relationships between objects, supporting concrete understanding of abstract grammatical concepts.
-Each sturdy cardstock piece measures approximately 5cm, perfect for sentence analysis work and grammar boxes.
+Each sturdy cardstock piece measures approximately 5cm, great for sentence analysis work and grammar boxes.

 The green crescent-shaped preposition symbol bridges the gap between concrete objects and abstract relationships in language.
 This distinctive bridge form helps children visualize how prepositions create connections - just as the green crescent physically bridges space on the table, prepositions bridge meaning between words.
 The 5cm cardstock crescents provide a tangible representation of positional concepts that young children naturally explore through movement.
 When a child places the green crescent between noun symbols, they physically experience how 'on,' 'under,' or 'beside' links objects in space.
 The preposition symbol's unique shape differs from all other grammar symbols, making these relationship words visually distinct and memorable.
 Through repeated manipulation of these 100 green crescents, children internalize that prepositions show where things are, where they're going, or when something happens - transforming abstract grammatical relationships into concrete, moveable objects they can arrange and rearrange.